Jonatas-Gomes21/Javascript-Estudos/README.md

 }

-//Forma de uso do IF / ELSE em ternários
+//Forma de uso do IF / ELSE em ternários.

 ? //significa “se a condição for verdadeira”.